 Pay extra attention to the SAFETY PRECAUTIONS!
 This can only be found in the main Instruction Manual and normally not included in the Quick Guides!

-- If you’re bored by just seeing how much thick is the supplied user manual, you can first opt to read the quick guide.
+- If you’re bored by just seeing how thick the supplied user manual is, you can first opt to read the quick guide.

-- Quick guide normally consists of only a few pages that will tell you how to set up your mirrorless camera.
+- A quick guide normally consists of only a few pages that will tell you how to set up your mirrorless camera.

 - Some quick guides even come as a leaflet (just one page).